frankfeder/election-analysis/README.md

 Raymon Anthony Doane: 3.1% (11,606)
 ```
 ## Overview of Election Audit
-For the second part of this exercise, an audit was performed to summarize the ballot data by county.
+For the second part of this exercise, an audit was performed to summarize the ballot data by county (as requested by the election commission).
 The goals of this additional analysis were to identify how many votes were cast from each county present in the data, and to summarize the total number and percent of total votes cast from that county.

 ## Election-Audit Results
 * How many votes were cast in this congressional election?